Courses

 This course aims to make you an astute and informed consumer of the most powerful and pervasive art institutions: the art museum.
 Alternating segments on museum history, theory, and contemporary practice provide a critical framework to understand how and why art museums have evolved over time and function today, how they work ideologically in society, and why they generate controversy.
 Weekly topics will consider the most pressing issues facing museums today.
 Guest lecturers bring fresh perspectives from professionals in the field.
 (Fall – Tuesdays, 1:30 – 4:00 pm)

-FAH 0284 Curatorial Approaches to Collections Management
+HAA 0284 Curatorial Approaches to Collections Management

 Meghan Gelardi Holmes, Curator, Gibson House Museum and Colonial Society of Massachusetts